 2. Scout your neighborhood.
 Drive around and look for homes with roofs, windows, etc. that need work.

 3. Write a quick note on the pamphlet.
 Have it say something like: “Hi there - I noticed your roof needs a bit of work.
 My company has a special winter promotion for roofing.
 We’d love the chance to earn your business. - Bob”

-4. Put the pamphlet in your customer’s mailbox.
-The lead will get the package when they check their mail.
+4. Put the pamphlet on your customer’s doorstep.
+The lead will get the package when they arrive home.